 The disassociation service is invoked when an existing association is to be terminated.
 Disassociation is one of the services in the DSS.

-For a non-GLK STA , the act of becoming disassociated invokes the disassociation service, which voids any existing STA to AP mapping known to the DS, for the disassociating STA.
+For a non-GLK STA that is not affiliated with an MLD, the act of becoming disassociated invokes the disassociation service, which voids any existing STA to AP mapping known to the DS, for the disassociating STA.
+For a non-AP MLD, the act of becoming disassociated invokes the disassociation service, which voids any existing non-AP MLD to AP MLD mapping known to the DS, for the disassociating non-AP MLD. (see 33.3.3 (Multi-link tear down procedure))

 How the information provided by the disassociation service is managed within the DS is not specified by this standard.
 For a general link, disassociation removes or disables the corresponding Internal Sublayer Service SAPs that were configured for the general link.
 The IEEE 802.1Q bridge uses this information to update bridging for the GLK non-AP STA.(11ak)